[Micro Hardening v2] A simple security incident experience

 The day beforeFeared by numerous incidentsI was so excited that I couldn't sleep, so I took a nap on the bus after my connecting flight

-is a popular tourist destination, and its location is excellent, with a panoramic view of the Seto Inland Sea even available from the competition venue, SAKIA.
+As expected, being a popular tourist destination, the location is excellent, and you can even see the Seto Inland Sea from the competition venue, SAKIA.

 Pre-briefing and team division

-Based on the advance materials, there was an explanation of the event and team presentations.
+Based on the pre-event materials, there was an explanation of the event and team presentations.

-(The materials mainly focused on the competition environment, so I will not go into detail here.)
+(The main content of the materials was information about the competition environment, so I will omit it here.)

 The team composition was announced on the day, so we were unable to communicate in advance, but Team 1, which Inusuki was on, consisted of three programmers and Inusuki